 How FDA and other US government officials convey information about medical countermeasures (MCMs) will affect uptake, compliance, and ultimately survival in the aftermath of a natural disease emergency or a chemical, biological, radiological, or nuclear (CBRN) attack.
 Moreover, effective communication regarding MCMs has the potential to strengthen psychological resilience as well as engender public trust in science, government, and public health.
 The purpose of this casebook is to provide FDA and other officials who deliver public health information with "real world" inspired opportunities for reflective learning on the principles of effective MCM communication and on the wider contexts that influence the development, delivery, and consumption of accurate, timely, and meaningful MCM information in an emergency.
-Communication successes will better enable FDA to fulfill its regulatory role and activities and "facilitate the development of and access to safe, effective, and quality MCMs" to counter CBRN and emerging infectious disease threats (for more on FDA's MCM-related mission, activities, and collaborators, see Table 1).2
+Communication successes will better enable FDA to fulfill its regulatory role and activities and "facilitate the development of and access to safe, effective, and quality MCMs" to counter CBRN and emerging infectious disease threats (for more on FDA's MCM-related mission, activities, and collaborators, see Appendix A).

 This opening chapter previews the casebook findings, and it reviews expert-vetted, model practices in risk and crisis communication in order to provide a self-contained takeaway for FDA users seeking general advice on how to communicate effectively about MCMs in an emergency.
-In addition, this introduction describes the methods used to develop the casebook including integrating input from the Expert Working Group on MCM Emergency Communication Strategies (Table 2).
+In addition, this introduction describes the methods used to develop the casebook including integrating input from the Expert Working Group on MCM Emergency Communication Strategies (Table 1).
 Each of the 4 chapters that follow represents an in-depth case study of an emergency in which communication regarding MCMs was important: the recent Ebola outbreak, the 2011 Fukushima nuclear accident, the 2009-10 H1N1 influenza pandemic, and the 2001 anthrax letter attacks.
-The cases are comprised of a brief background on the emergency, a selection of serious communication challenges faced by FDA and its partners, and forward-looking implications, including action items for the FDA to help mitigate comparable issues in the future.
+The cases are comprised of a background on the emergency, a selection of serious communication challenges faced by FDA and its